Sallins

-In the official Central Statistics Office census of 2016, Sallins had a population of 5,849 people.
-The town expanded rapidly between the 2002 and 2016 censuses, almost doubling the population (from 2,922 to 5,849 people) between those years.
-It is the ninth largest settlement in Kildare and the 78th largest in Ireland.
+In the Central Statistics Office census of 2022, Sallins had a population of 6,269 people, more than double the 2,922 inhabitants recorded in the 2002 census.
+It is the tenth largest settlement in Kildare and the 80th largest in Ireland.

 Sallins grew as a result of its position on both the Grand Canal and the Dublin to Cork railway line.
 Historically, the major employers in the town were Odlums Flour Mills and a meat factory, although both have now closed.

 Theobald Wolfe Tone is buried near Sallins in Bodenstown graveyard.
 Each summer, Irish republicans of various political and paramilitary groupings congregate at Sallins to hold commemorations at Tone's grave.

+History

+Sallins developed as a village with the opening of the Grand Canal to traffic in 1779 and a passenger service in 1780.

+In the last decades of the 19th century and the start of the 20th century, Sallins was a popular spot for visitors to the grave of Wolfe Tone to congregate before marching to the gravesite.
+Many visitors would take the train from Dublin to Sallins and walk the 2.5 km to Tone's grave in Bodenstown.

+The Church of Our Lady of the Rosary and the Guardian Angels, a prefabricated "tin tabernacle" Catholic church, was built in 1924.

+On 31 March 1976, a Cork to Dublin mail train was robbed and approximately £200,000 was stolen at a small farm crossing on the main train line near Sallins.

+In the 1990s and 2000s Sallins became a commuter town of Dublin.
+The population grew significantly and increased sevenfold between 1996 and 2022.

 Transport

 The village's railway station serves both Sallins itself and neighbouring Naas, as reflected in its official name of "Sallins and Naas".
 Originally named just "Sallins", it opened on 4 August 1846 and was the junction for the Tullow branch, which included the original Naas station.
 It closed in 1963, and was renamed Sallins & Naas upon re-opening in 1994, as part of the Kildare "Arrow" commuter rail project.

 A feeder bus operates between the station and the centre of Naas (Poplar Square & Post Office).

-The station was also the location for Ireland's largest train robbery - the so-called "Sallins Train Robbery" - which occurred on 31 March 1976.
-Several hundred thousand pounds were stolen from a Córas Iompair Éireann train.
+The station was the location of the Sallins Train robbery, Ireland's largest train robbery, which occurred on 31 March 1976.
+Several hundred thousand pounds were stolen from a CIÉ train.
 Several people were tried for the robbery and jailed and the case eventually was adjudged a significant miscarriage of justice.